Home SEO Tools FAQs Guest post Contact Donate

 How do you make a sitemap?

 You don’t have to, it’s already there.
-In Blogger, your blog sitemap is your post feed, with this URL:
+In Blogger, your blog sitemap is your post feed, located here:

 http://yourblog.blogspot.com/atom.xml